Lockdown frustration; forestry lobbyists; and Davy’s biggest crisis in decades

 BiaVest, a food-focused investment firm, has taken a stake in Nobó, a dairy-free ice-cream and chocolate producer founded by a Dublin-based husband and wife team, reports Mark Paul.
 The investment will be used to help finance a drive into the European market in the summer.
 (1.4501535)

-Former property developer Liam Carroll, one of Ireland’s most prolific builders in the lead up to, and during the Celtic Tiger era, died earlier this week aged 70.
-The media-shy tycoon not only made a massive contribution to the capital’s residential stock, but was also involved during the boom in many of the city’s highest-profile commercial plans, writes Ronan Quinlan.
+Former property developer Liam Carroll, one of Ireland’s most prolific builders in the lead up to, and during the Celtic Tiger era, has died aged 70.
+The media-shy tycoon not only made a massive contribution to the capital’s residential stock, but was also involved during the boom in many of the city’s highest-profile commercial real estate plans, writes Ronald Quinlan.

 Minister for Finance Paschal Donohoe has warnedthe State’s large national debt leaves it exposed to a future upturn in interest rates, and that the budget deficit would have to be brought down once the current crisis abates.
 However, he declined to indicate if that meant tax increases, reports Eoin-Burke Kennedy.